TuragaLab/vae/README.rst

 Model-agnostic variational autoencoder tools.

-Here we are going to put together a set of generic modules for variational autoencoder related tasks.
+Here we are putting together a set of generic modules for variational autoencoder related tasks.

 Uniform variational autoencoder interface
 =========================================